-Based on the recommendations of the consulting engineer and geologist the Commission finds that the development is consistent with Section 30253 of the Coastal Act and applicable LUP policies so long as the geologic consultant's geologic recommendations are incorporated into project plans.
+Based on the recommendations of the consulting engineer and geologist the Commission finds that the development is consistent with Section 30253 of the Coastal Act so long as the geologic consultant's geologic recommendations are incorporated into project plans.
 Therefore, if the Commission finds it necessary to require the applicant to submit project plans that have been certified in writing by the consulting Engineering Geologist as conforming to their recommendations.